stormchaserroleplaying/heroesinthestorm/Characters/Creation/Demonic/index.md

 ---

 # Demonic Lineage
-The unspeakable power and corruption of the Abyss found its way into your bloodline, granting you grotesque and demonic abilities.
-Demonics exist only to corrupt, bespoil, and destroy, a virus within the body of life itself.
-Their abilities are greatly feared, and their only law is strength.
+The unspeakable power and corruption of the abyss found its way into your bloodline, granting you grotesque and demonic abilities.
+Demons exist only to corrupt, bespoil and destroy.
+Their abilities are greatly feared and their only law is strength.
 Such terrible chaos now calls out to you.

 ## Special Abilities